lukehollis/SplatGraph/README.md

 - predictive physics properties in scene graph
 - robotic training in gauss gym with realstic physics for objects, i.e. when picking up a piece of cloth or item wrapped in plastic, segmented 3d gaussians behave as expected in real world

+## Example Data

+Given an input dataset, such as `figurines` from [LangSplatv2](https://langsplat-v2.github.io/), this package makes an output format that looks like this: https://gist.github.com/lukehollis/be00265e4ec8e22d7eb87695fc0db178

 ## Pipeline Overview